Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A post shared by Ronda Rousey (@rondarousey)

-Ronda Rousey is known for her achievements in MMA and considered one of the best fighters in take downs, judo, and striking.
+Ronda Rousey is known for her achievements in MMA and is considered one of the best fighters in take downs, judo, and striking.

-Before being bought over by the UFC, Rousey would become the last ever Strikeforce Women’s Bantamweight Champion before quickly rising to fame.
+Before being bought over by the UFC, Rousey would become the last-ever Strikeforce Women’s Bantamweight Champion before quickly rising to fame.

 Her achievements didn’t stop there - after her debut, she dominated the competition to become the first-ever female UFC Women’s Bantamweight Champion.